Class EllipsoidToRadiusTransform

 Geographic 2D to 3D conversion(inverse of EPSG:9659 method), except that this spherical case sets R to a non-zero value that depends on the Ω value.
 By contrast, the geographic case unconditionally sets h to zero.

-This transform is also related to the DefaultEllipsoid.getGeocentricRadius(double)
+This transform is also related to the DefaultEllipsoid.getGeocentricRadius(double) method,

 except that the latter expects geodetic latitudes